 - ordering the abusive parent to attend and complete a certified batterer's treatment program as a condition of visitation;

-- ordering the abusive parent not to posess or consume alsohol or controlled substances during or before visitation;
+- ordering the abusive parent not to possess or consume alcohol or controlled substances during or before visitation;

 - ordering the abusive parent to pay the cost of supervised visitation;

 - prohibiting overnight visits;

-- requiring a bod from the abusive parent for the return and safety of the child;
+- requiring a bond from the abusive parent for the return and safety of the child;

 - ordering an investigation; and

-- ordering any other condiiton that is necessary for the safety and well-being of the child and the safety of the abused parent.
+- ordering any other conditon that is necessary for the safety and well-being of the child and the safety of the abused parent.

 Can I ask the judge to appoint someone to help her decide about visitation in my case?

 If you and the other parent cannot agree about visitation and you think the judge is not getting the whole story, you can ask the judge to appoint a “Guardian Ad Litem” (GAL).
 A GAL is a social worker, lawyer, or other person who is not on anyone’s side.
 A GAL’s job is to look into the case and report back to the judge with information that will help the judge decide about visitation.
 The judge can also ask the GAL for a recommendation about visitation.
 The GAL will talk to both parents, and may talk to your child.
 The GAL may also talk to other people who know your child, like relatives, teachers or day care providers.
 If you want to ask the judge to appoint a GAL you need to file a motion.

 You can also ask the judge to appoint a GAL if the other parent asks for visitation and you think visitation is a bad idea.

 The court will decide who should pay the GAL.
 Sometimes parents split the costs.
 Other times one parent pays the cost of a GAL.
 The court can order the state to pay the fees if neither parent is able to pay because they are “indigent”.
 “Indigent” means that your income is too low to pay court fees.